Coase Theorem: Definition & Example

 Key Points

-As part of the agreement, the business may own the right to pollute the river.
-In turn, the individual would pay the business to use and walk around the river.
-It would, therefore, benefit the business to reduce its pollution in order to obtain income from the individual.
+Under an agreement based on the Coase theorem, the business would own the right to pollute the river, while the individual would compensate the business for access to and use of the river.
+This arrangement creates an incentive for the business to reduce pollution in order to generate income from the individual.

 Coase Theorem Example

-If the farmer has defined, divisible, and defendable property rights, they would own the right to use pesticides to help grow their crops.
-The negative externality will cause a cost onto the fisher.
-In turn, both parties would have to negotiate what it is worth to reduce or diminish that negative externality.
+In the scenario where the farmer has clearly defined, divisible, and defendable property rights, they would have the right to use pesticides on their crops.
+However, this activity generates a negative externality that imposes costs on the fishers downstream.
+To resolve this, both parties would engage in negotiations to determine the value of reducing or mitigating the negative externality.

 Coase Theorem Illustrated